aman2139/R_ProgrammingProject/README.md

 5) **Insights:** Gain insights into which countries and institutions have made significant contributions to the realm of knowledge and peace.
 Explore the gender distribution of laureates and the impact of their work on a global scale.

+Please find below the code along with the results in the PDF file named: **RProject-NobelWinners**

+**Please Note: If you are unable to open the PDF, please download the whole repository as a ZIP file to access the PDF.**

 ## About Dataset
 The dataset was taken from Kaggle, a renowned website among data enthusiasts.